 Net position and net position flow assumption: Net position is the difference between (a) assets and deferred outflows of resources and (b) liabilities and deferred inflows of resources.
-Net investment in capital assets represents capital assets, less accumulated depreciation and amortization, less any outstanding debt related to the acquisition, construction or improvement of those assets.
+Net investment in capital assets represents capital assets including right-to-use assets, less accumulated depreciation and amortization, less any outstanding debt related to the acquisition, construction or improvement of those assets.